detroitnatif/LLM-V1/README.md

 ![Alt text](rBackPropgraph.png)

-# Predicting Names using Bigrams Probabilities - V2
+# Predicting names using Bigrams Probabilities - V2

 Using a file containing 32,000 names, I was looped through each name and kept a probability matrix of the letter and those which follow: Of the 228,146 bigrams, 'an' appeared 5438 times whereas 'qw' only twice.
 Below is the probability graph.